withaspirit/Sample-CRUD-Backend/README.md

 ### Maven Commands

 These commands interact with the application itself.
 They can be run on any operating system from the terminal navigated to the project folder.
-On Replit, the shell is already in the project folder and the first two commands below are done automatically with the green 'run' button.
+On Replit, the console is already in the project folder and the first two commands below are done automatically with the green 'run' button.

 * `mvn clean install` - download the packages for the app to Replit
 * `mvn compile exec:java` - execute the application
 * `mvn test` - run the app's unit tests

-### Shell Commands
+### Console Commands

-These commands are meant for a Linux shell.
+These commands are meant for a Linux terminal.
 Note that `file` refers to `java`, `javac`, or `mvn`.

 * `Ctrl+C` (keyboard) - cancel a process in action
 * `kill 1` - restart the application